-The expected net proceeds from this offering, together with our cash, cash equivalents and short-term investments, will not be sufficient for us to fund etripamil and any of our future product candidates through regulatory approval and commercialization, and we will need to raise additional capital to complete the development and commercialization of etripamil and any of our future product candidates.
+While we anticipate that the amount of funds allocated for the Phase 3 clinical trials of PSVT will be sufficient to complete the Phase 3 clinical trials as currently planned, we expect that we will need to raise additional funds to complete the regulatory approval and commercialization of etripamil for PSVT.
+We also anticipate that the amount of funds allocated for the planned Phase 2 clinical trials of etripamil in atrial fibrillation and angina will be sufficient to complete such trials.
+However, we expect that we will need to raise additional capital to continue the clinical development, regulatory approval and commercialization of etripamil in these or any other indications, or to pursue the development and commercialization of any other product candidates.
 We expect to finance our cash needs through a combination of equity offerings, debt financings and potential collaborations, and license and development agreements.
 We have based these estimates on assumptions that may prove to be incorrect, and we could expend our available capital resources at a rate greater than we currently expect.